Selected material from Jameel Arts Centre Library

 Anand and Hariga will lead and moderate group sessions in English and Arabic (respectively), based on readings selected from the Research Studio; each will create a language-specific open platform for discussion, reflection and debate, dwelling on the programme’s thematic concerns.

-Project Space Art Jameel’s Research Studios are indicative of the direction and mission of the Jameel Library at the upcoming Jameel Arts Centre situated in Jaddaf, Dubai (opening on November 11, 2018).
+Project Space Art Jameel’s Research Studios are indicative of the direction and mission of the Jameel Library at the upcoming Jameel Arts Centre situated at the tip of Jaddaf Waterfront, on the Dubai Creek (opening on November 11, 2018).